academic in charge - the lecturer who has primary responsibility for teaching the classes for a particular unit of study.

 course advisor - the academic staff member nominated to advise students about a particular course of study, (e.g. Bachelor of Theology) and provide appropriate pastoral support.

-Dean of Quality and Student Administration - the person usually occupying that position or, in his/her absence, the person nominated by the Principal to fulfill that role.
+Dean of Academic Administration - the person usually occupying that position or, in his/her absence, the person nominated by the Principal to fulfill that role.

 review officer - the Dean of Academic Administration unless the grievance relates to a decision made by the Dean of Academic Administration in which case the Review Officer will be the Principal (or delegate).

 victimise - to act or omit to act towards a person in a way which is intended to cause disadvantage to that person because they have made a complaint, or may make a complaint, or may be or are subject of a complaint.

 Grievances Polices for Non-Academic and Academic matters are required for all Higher Education Providers.

 Reference: Higher Education Standards Framework

 Reference: Higher Education Support Act (HESA) Section 19-45

 To outline procedures to be followed in regard to grievances of a non-academic nature.

 1.1.
 The procedures set out in this document do not replace or modify procedures or any other responsibilities which may arise under other higher education provider policies or under statute or any other law.